SERVE: Students Engaging in Real Volunteer ExperiencesAPPLY TODAY

 SERVE provides an opportunity for first year students to engage in a wide variety of meaningful service experiences throughout the Milwaukee community.
+This program takes place in the spring semester.

 Here are a few of the sites SERVE has gone to in the past: